HiiJax/Bad-Horse-Fix/README.md

 [![CurseForge Downloads][img-curseforge]][url-curseforge]
 [![GitHub Issues][img-github]][url-github]

 **NOTE**: As of Minecraft 1.21.2 this bug appears to be fixed!
-The latest version of the mod (3.0.0) should now be compatible with EVERY version of Iris/Oculus that includes the bug.
+The latest version of the mod (4.0.0) should be compatible with EVERY version of Iris/Oculus that includes the bug.

 ## About
-This mod fixes horse markings appearing above horse armor when using the Iris or Oculus shaders mods.
+This mod fixes horse markings appearing above horse armor when using Iris or Oculus shaders mods.

-Basically, this mod checks everything being rendered to see if it contains "horse", "armor", or "markings" and if it finds anything, it forces it to be rearranged.
-There doesn't seem to be any noticeable performance hit.
+~~Basically, this mod checks everything being rendered to see if it contains "horse", "armor", or "markings" and if it finds anything, it forces it to be rearranged.
+There doesn't seem to be any noticeable performance hit.~~

+The mod now looks for *just* vanilla horse armor and sends it to the end of the Iris rendering batch, so that it's rendered last, above markings.
+This also means less conflicts, and better performance (though performance never seemed to be an issue)

 ## Bugs
 If you run into any glitches, bugs, or problems of any kind, please report them on the [GitHub Issues page](https://github.com/HiiJax/Bad-Horse-Fix/issues) for this mod.
 If issues go unreported, they also go unfixed!

 ## Modpacks
 You can include this mod in modpacks that are hosted on Modrinth, CurseForge, or that respect this mod's license (LGPL-3.0).
-Feel free to post it [here](https://github.com/HiiJax/Bad-Horse-Fix/discussions/categories/modpacks) if you do include it.
-I'd love to check it out!

 [img-comparison]: https://hiijax.net/bhfbannertrans.png